-Data were collected by way of a survey in late 2017, administered online and in person in Upper Austria, yielding a total of 470 valid responses (online n = 368, F2F n = 102).
+The data was collected by way of a survey in late 2017, administered online and in person in Upper Austria, yielding a total of 470 valid responses (online n = 368, face to face n = 102).
 The survey format was pre-tested with ten people before being distributed to our sample.
-While we attempted to capture a sample representative of the Austrian population, there are some deviations (regarding gender, age, income, and education).
-Table 1 gives an overview of the sample of this study compared to the overall Austrian population.
-Keeping this deviation in mind, it is not possible to generalize the following results.
+While we attempted to capture a sample representative of the Austrian population, there are some deviations (regarding gender, age, and education).

+Table 1: gives an overview of the sample of this study.

-Table 1.
-Sociodemographic variables of the sample (n = 470)
+Table 1: Socio-demographic variables of the sample (n = 470)